I seem to be on a pillow kick lately, but I’m sure you have noticed that. They are so easy and fun to make.

 When I was finished I squared up my piece.

-I just happened to have some fabric that matched pretty good and a zipper!!
+I just happened to have some fabric that matched pretty well and a zipper!!